21ance/Weather-App/README.md

-# Project: Todo App
+# Project: Weather App

-This is a dynamic Todo App, written using vanilla JavaScript.
-The project implements the principle of CRUD.
-A user is able to create, read, update, and delete any Projects/Tasks.
-All changes made by the user is saved in the localstorage.
+This is a Weather App, written using vanilla JavaScript.
+The project utilizes the free-tier API from [OpenWeather](https://openweathermap.org/).
+This allows the user to view the current weather, and three hour forecast of a specific city.
+There is also a search location feature with suggestions - made possible using OpenWeather's Geocoding API.

 ---